Wrongfully convicted man free after 32 years

 Story highlights

-- Innocence project revealed prosecution had withheld information during murder trial
+- An innocence project revealed prosecution had withheld information during murder trial

-- Andrew Leander Wilson says he is not bitter after spending half his life in prison
+- Andrew Leander Wilson: "I've been inside for 32 years, three months and 14 days"

 Los Angeles (CNN)On a sunny Thursday afternoon in Los Angeles Andrew Leander Wilson did something that seemed unbelievable to him; he walked outside on the sidewalk with only his family guarding him.